Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 On the other hand, battery pole saws are also cordless and highly portable.
 Although they’re not as powerful as the gas-powered ones, they’re still good enough to free movement around a medium-sized property without being limited to cord length.

-Another advantage that battery pole saws have over gas-powered ones is the noise level.
-Gas pole saws are significantly louder than both corded and battery-powered pole saw, so you have to keep that in mind.
+Gas pole saws are significantly louder than both corded and battery-powered pole saws, so you have to keep that in mind.

-When it comes to pricing, both of them are typically more expensive than a corded electric pole saw, with a slight advantage towards battery saws for being the more affordable option.
+Regarding pricing, both of them are typically more expensive than a corded electric pole saw, with a slight advantage towards battery saws for being the more affordable option.

 Electric Pole Saw vs. Manual Pole Saw